IBM-Blockchain-Archive/learn-chaincode/README.md

 ###Secure Enrollment
 Calls to the `/chaincode` endpoint of the rest interface require a secure context ID.
 This means that you must pass in a registered enrollID from the service credentials list in order for most REST calls to be accepted.
-- Click the link "+ Network's Enroll IDs" to expand a list of enrollIDs and their secrets for your network.
+- Click the link **+ Network's Enroll IDs** to expand a list of enrollIDs and their secrets for your network.
 - Expand the "Registrar" API section by clicking it
 - Expand the `POST /registrar` section by clicking it
 - Set the body's text field.
 It should be JSON that contains an enrollID and secret from your list above.
 Example: